-What you won’t see here is invitation to experience man-made-money-making attraction that are exploiting nature and people just for the sake of money ( like swim with the dolphin experiences for example).
+What you won’t see here is an invitation to experience man-made-money-making attraction that are exploiting nature and people just for the sake of money ( like swim with the dolphin experiences for example).
 I will also provide you with insights as to what I believe to be the best luxury boutique hotels, or if not luxury, very special, always based on my experience and taste.

 I am not a native English speaker, and yet I chose to write in English instead of my original language for many reasons.

 First of all, I absolutely love the language and the figures of speech available; secondly, the majority of my friends and my potential audience are English-speaking, and the rest can at least understand some of it; and finally, I will be excused more easily if I make any mistakes.:)

 The posts are not proofread by an English native speaker for the sake of authenticity and budget, honestly.

 However, I will do my best to make it simple and smooth with little to none spelling and grammar errors.